-Shahrukh Khan Joins Dirk Gently Cast?
+Shah Rukh Khan Joins ‘Dirk Gently’ Cast?
 Season 2 Offered To SRK On Twitter

 — Shah Rukh Khan (@iamsrk) May 20, 2016

-Shahrukh Khan’s collaboration with Paul Feig is yet to happen.
-It is also unconfirmed if SRK really accepted the offer to guest star in Dirk Gently, or he was just being a gentleman on Twitter.
-After all, it will take more than a tweet to convince Shahrukh Khan to join the Dirk Gently cast.
+Shah Rukh Khan’s collaboration with Paul Feig is yet to happen.
+It is also unconfirmed if SRK really accepted the offer to guest star in Dirk Gently, or if he was just being a gentleman on Twitter.
+After all, it will take more than a tweet to convince Shah Rukh Khan to join the Dirk Gently cast.

-[Featured image by Andreas Rentz/Getty Images]
+[Featured Image by Andreas Rentz/Getty Images]